MicrosoftDocs/fabric-docs/docs/onelake/onelake-consumption.md

 ## Disaster recovery transactions

-[!!IMPORTANT]
+> [!IMPORTANT]
+>

-Currently, OneLake BCDR transactions via Redirect are consuming Fabric CUs at the rate of non-BCDR transactions.
+> Currently, OneLake BCDR transactions via Redirect are consuming Fabric CUs at the rate of non-BCDR transactions.
 The CU consumption for OneLake BCDR write operations is higher than non-BCDR.
 This is a temporary situation.
 Kindly check the [Known Issues](../get-started/known-issues/known-issue-846-onelake-bcdr-write-transactions-not-correct-billing.md) for updates on when the issue will be corrected.

 When disaster recovery is enabled for a given capacity, write operations consume higher capacity units.